Liam Ridehalgh: Tranmere Rovers

 On 28 September 2013, Ridehalgh joined Tranmere Rovers on a 3-month loan, and made his début against Port Vale on the same day.
-Unfortunately, he got sent off within 30 minutes of his début, and Tranmere eventually lost 1–0 at Prenton Park.
+Unfortunately, he was sent off within 30 minutes of his début, and Tranmere eventually lost 1–0 at Prenton Park.
 He made 15 appearances for the Rovers, and scored one goal against Bristol City on 16 November 2013.
 Having made seventeen appearances, Ridehalgh's loan spell with Tranmere Rovers came to an end.

 Liam re-joined Tranmere Rovers on 1 January 2014 so he could be available for the New Year's Day game versus Wolverhampton Wanderers and so permanently on 3 January 2014.
 Weeks after joining the club permanently, Ridehalgh sustained a groin injury during a 3–0 loss to Peterborough United and was taken off half-time.
 Following this, Ridehalgh was out for weeks.
 He made his return to training on 30 January 2014 and started in a 1–0 win over MK Dons on 1 February 2014.
 However, Ridehalgh was unable to help the club survive relegation in League One and resulted playing in League Two and Ridehalgh made thirty-eight appearances in all competitions.

 Ahead of the 2014–15 season, Ridehalgh determined to have a good season with the club.
 Ridehalgh also was given the number three shirt ahead of the new season.
 However, Ridehalgh sustained an ankle injury in a pre-season friendly match that kept him out for six weeks.
 After three months out, Ridehalgh made a recovery and made his first appearance of the season, coming on as a substitute, in a 2–2 draw against Wimbledon.
 Ridehalgh ended the season with only 18 appearances as Tranmere suffered back-to-back relegations falling to National League.

 Ridehalgh remained at Tranmere and began 2015–16 season as a regular starter, scoring an opening goal as Rovers won at Gateshead.

 After three years in non-league, Ridehalgh and Tranmere were promoted to the EFL after a 2–1 win against Boreham Wood in 2018.
 Tranmere played 89 minutes with 10 men, after Ridehalgh was dismissed for a dangerous tackle in the first minute.